Frequently Asked Questions

 What if the assessment results in a ‘not dyslexic’ diagnosis?

 Having a private assessment does not guarantee a dyslexia diagnosis.
-However, I will still be able to identify the learner’s strengths and difficulties, which will be helpful for everyone as it will facilitate a better understanding of learning needs.
+However, I will still be able to identify your child’s strengths and difficulties, which will be helpful for everyone as it will facilitate a better understanding of learning needs.
 If necessary, I will also provide further advice, including recommendations for referrals to other professionals.